EvictionLab/eviction-lab-website/content/eviction-tracking/missouri.md

 Missouri never implemented a state-wide eviction moratorium, though a number of counties did establish protections for renters.
 Filings fell early in the pandemic, but increased steadily over the course of 2020.

-More detail on eviction protections in Missouri can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/mo/).
  Additional information is available on eviction filing patterns in [St. Louis](https://evictionlab.org/eviction-tracking/st-louis-mo/) and [Kansas City](https://evictionlab.org/eviction-tracking/kansas-city-mo/).